 The truth is that your home didn’t become unorganized overnight, and you can’t organize it overnight either.

 The strategy behind this guide is to work on the main sections of your home and get those under control first.
 Working room by room, area by area, will help you achieve an organized home in no time…IF you are consistent.

-The tools provided in this guide are many of the things that I personally use.
+The best home organization products and tools provided in this guide are many of the things that I personally use.
 As a seriously OBSESSED person of organizing can tell you, if you have a home…a place to put everything you own, you will become organized.
 Everything must have it’s proper place.
-That’s where these tools come in.
+That’s where these cool organizer tools come in.